GENE 104Q. Law and the Biosciences. 3 Units.

 GENE 279.
 Pediatric and Adult Genetic Counseling.
 1 Unit.

 Internet based course for genetic counseling students, graduate students in genetics, medical students, residents, and fellows; genetic counseling students should take this course in conjunction with their initial general genetics rotation.
-Topics include: common genetic conditions, assessment of child development and medical history in the context of a genetic workup, the pediatric genetics medical examination, dysmorphology, introduction to laboratory genetic testing, development of a differential diagnosis, and resources for case management and family support.
+Topics include: clinical reasoning in medical genetics, techniques to prepare for the medical genetics visit, assessment of child development and medical history in the context of a genetic workup, dysmorphology, development of a differential diagnosis, and resources for case management and family support.
+Non-GC students: Please contact the instructor when you enroll.

 Same as: CHPR 279